osamajomaa/MARC/README.md

   ```

 ### MARC Scripts
-I will list the script modules that I wrote to build MARC in order and what each does.
+I will list the script modules that I wrote to build MARC in order of use and what each one does:

 #####1. database
 This module collects the paper, protein and mesh data from different databases, store the data in files on disk and then dump it in MARC DB.
 It also contain the functionality necessary to connect to the database and execute queries against it.
 It comprises **MoPapersAndCits.py** which parses the mouse gene association and files to get the mouse proteins and human fasta files to get the human proteins.
 It also connects to PubMed Entrez API to get the MeSH annotations for each mouse and human paper and build a tree-like structure in a python dictionary and store it on file. **FileDumper.py** reads the paper, protein and mesh data files on disk, and write this data to MARC DB. **DB.py** contains the functions necessary to connect to the database, insert data to each of the three collections (Paper, Protein and MeshTerm) and exectue queries such as searching for a paper by its PMID or getting the list of ancestors for a particulary MeSH term.